Chasmoptera huttii

 Chasmoptera huttii is an insect in the spoonwing family (Nemopteridae). found in Western Australia.

 It was first described in 1848 by John Obadiah Westwood as Nemoptera huttii.
 The original species epithet, Huttii, honours John Hutt, governor of Western Australia (1839–1846).
+There is little peer-reviewed research on them in recent years, but thesis work on them is as recent as 2021.

 The adults are diurnal flying insects.